wikimedia/mediawiki-services-parsoid-testreduce/README.md

 Testreduce
 ==========

-This codebase has been extracted from [Mediawiki Parsoid](http://www.mediawiki.org/wiki/Parsoid) repository.
+This codebase has been extracted from [MediaWiki Parsoid](http://www.mediawiki.org/wiki/Parsoid) repository.
 In the current form, this codebase still has some hardcoded references and uses to the Parsoid usecase which involves mass roundtrip (wikitext -> html -> wikitext) testing of wikipages